jwi146/jwi146/README.md

 ## Hi there, I'm James👋
-I am a computing science student at Heriot-Watt University
+I am a computer science student at Heriot-Watt University

 Here you can find personal and group projects I have worked on, as well as other bits and bobs